mlochbaum/BQN/doc/control.md

 ### Low-stack version

 The above version of `While` will fail in a fairly small number of iterations, because it consumes a new stack frame with each iteration.
 While tail call optimization could solve this, detecting the tail call in a compound function like `𝕊∘𝔾⍟𝔽` is technically difficult and would introduce overhead into a BQN interpreter.
+There's [a system value](../spec/system.md#control) to evaluate as fast as possible without the memory use:

+    While ← {𝕩•_while_𝕨@}´

-However, there is a method to make the number of required stack frames logarithmic in the number of iterations instead of linear:
+However, there's also a trick that doesn't use a system value—although with the potential issue that `𝔾` may be called extra times after it returns `0`.
+It makes the number of required stack frames logarithmic in the number of iterations instead of linear.

     While ← {𝕩{𝔽⍟𝔾∘𝔽_𝕣_𝔾∘𝔽⍟𝔾𝕩}𝕨@}´